1990–91 Pittsburgh Penguins season

 The 1990–91 Pittsburgh Penguins season was the Penguins 24th season in the NHL, and they were coming off of a disappointing 1989–90 season, having finished one point behind the New York Islanders for the final playoff spot in the Patrick Division, failing to qualify for post-season play for the seventh time in eight seasons.
 The Penguins placed first in their division, third-overall in the Wales Conference, on the way to the first-ever Stanley Cup championship for the team.
-Seven players and three off-ice staff members from the 1990-91 team have been elected to the Hockey Hall of Fame.
+Eight players and three off-ice staff members from the 1990-91 team have been elected to the Hockey Hall of Fame.
 This was the first of eleven consecutive playoff appearances for the Penguins.

-As of 2023, the only remaining active member of the 1990–91 Pittsburgh Penguins is Jaromír Jágr.
+As of 2025, the only remaining active member of the 1990–91 Pittsburgh Penguins is Jarmoir Jagr.
 He is a member of Rytíři Kladno of the Czech Extraliga.

 Off-season

 In the off-season, general manager Craig Patrick, who finished the previous season coaching the club, would name Bob Johnson as the new head coach of the Penguins.
 Patrick also named Scotty Bowman as his director of player development and recruitment.
 Johnson had previously been the head coach of the Calgary Flames from 1982 to 1987.
 The team also acquired veteran Bryan Trottier, who helped lead the New York Islanders to four-straight Stanley Cups from 1980 to 1983, to help out with his leadership abilities.